 Nutrition Basics Help Fight Child Obesity

 FDA nutrition expert Shirley Blakely, a registered dietitian, says the Nutrition Facts label and the list of ingredients on packaged foods are keys to healthy eating.
+Go to Flickr to get high resolution photos of Shirley preparing kid-friendly foods.

 With childhood obesity levels at an all-time high, parents, schools—even whole communities—are getting behind the movement to help young people eat healthier.